Can't find what you're looking for at the supermarket? We've put together a list some of Singapore's best wet markets and tips on how to shop them...

-What it’s known for: Live seafood including cockles, lobsters, crabs and tiger prawns and exotic meats like eels, frogs, and turtles.
+What it’s known for: Live seafood including cockles, lobsters, crabs, tiger prawns and exotic meats like eels, frogs, and turtles.
 It’s particularly good for ingredients needed in Chinese cooking and is therefore popular prior to Chinese New Year.
-Head upstairs to the Chinatown Complex Food Centre, hawker centre that’s a bit of a maze but great for cooling down with a cup of fresh fruit juice or a snack.
+Head upstairs to the Chinatown Complex Food Centre – a hawker centre that’s a bit of a maze but great for cooling down with a cup of fresh fruit juice or a snack.

-Stalls to check out: Anthony The SpiceMaker at #B1-169, where you’ll find aromatic spices galore from this popular stall.
-And if you’ve got a teen who thinks markets are boring, you can head to the back where they prepare the frogs (be warned, it’s not pretty).
+Stalls to check out: Walk over to Anthony The SpiceMaker at 333 Kreta Ayer Road.
+Here you’ll find aromatic spices galore from this popular stall.
+And if you’ve got a teen who thinks wet markets are boring, you can head to the back where they prepare the frogs (be warned, it’s not pretty).

 Geylang Serai Market and Food Centre